-- 1. If the LTCO indicator light does not illuminate when domestic water is being used or when the Aqua-Hot falls below operating temperature, complete the following: - Using a temperature sensor, verify that the LTCO thermostat is below 90°F. - Inspect the wiring to ensure that the Aqua-Hot is wired properly and that the LTCO thermostat has not been disconnected. - 2.
-Disconnect both wires from the Low-Temperature Cutoff Thermostat.
-Using a jumper wire, connect these two wires together. - 3.
-With the jumper wire installed, check the coach for hot water availability.
+- 1. If the LTCO display shows INT HEAT when domestic water is being used or when the Aqua-Hot falls below operating temperature, complete the following: - Using a temperature sensor, verify that the LTCO thermostat is below 90°F. - Inspect the wiring to ensure that the Aqua-Hot is wired properly and that the LTCO thermostat has not been disconnected. - Disconnect both wires from the Low-Temperature Cutoff Thermostat.
+Using a jumper wire, connect these two wires together. - With the jumper wire installed, check the RV for hot water availability.
 If after jumping these wires together and hot water has been established, the Low-Temperature Cutoff Thermostat will need to be replaced.